open-ch/kaeter/README.md

 Things are still a bit rough, so your mileage may vary.

+## Purpose

+The `kaeter` CLI seeks to enable _descriptive releases_ and to provide an answer to this:

+> How do I release this and what is the next version number?

+While striving to do so in a way that integrates nicely with any CI:
+- it allows to developpers to _request_ the release of something, and then to have the CI do the actual release.
+- it does not require the CI to push anything to the repo, like an updated version or a release commit

+The tool is aimed at fat repositories with multiple _deliverables_ living side by side, but is also regularly used on small repos.

+`kaeter-police` is a separate CLI that lets you automate some sanity checks around `kaeter` modules: existence of a readme, as well as documented releases in a changelog.

+See the respective submodule READMEs for [kaeter](kaeter) and [kaeter-police](kaeter-police) for more details.

 ## Installation

 We're sorry to require a few manual steps at the moment, this may be improved upon in the future.